 Next Stop: Vienna, Austria

-Paris has something for everyone, whether you love literature, art, architecture, food, nightlife, shopping, or simply walking around and exploring new cities. is a literature lover's paradise.
+Paris has something for everyone, whether you love literature, art, architecture, food, nightlife, shopping, or simply walking around and exploring new cities.
 Aside from the usual tourist destinations, take advantage of the gallery scene and the charming cafés and bistros the city offers.
 It's home to world-renowned couture shopping; there's a place to indulge in a baguette, cheese, and wine around every corner; and the cultural delights are endless.
-What more could we ask for?
+What more could you ask for?

 Next Stop: Zurich, Switzerland